Search

 IP whitelisting

-Peliqan uses the VPN NetBird, a secure software-only VPN that establishes a peer to peer connection between your on-prem server and the Peliqan data cloud.
+Peliqan supports self-service activation of the NetBird VPN, a secure software-only VPN that establishes a peer to peer mesh connection between your on-prem server and the Peliqan data cloud.
 Once the VPN tunnel is active, you can add e.g. a database connection in Peliqan, using the local IP address of your server.

 About NetBird